dataluscorp/browser/testing/web-platform/tests/tools/certs/README.md

 web-platform-tests Root CA file `cacert.pem` in the `tools/certs/` directory must be added as a trusted certificate in your OS/browser.

-For Firefox, go to about:preferences and search for "certificates".
+For Datalus, go to about:preferences and search for "certificates".

 For browsers that use the Certificate Authorities of the underlying OS, such as Chrome and Safari, you need to adjust the OS.
 For macOS, go to Keychain Access